jacobdensford/jacobdensford.com/fell/full-game.md

 When a situation grants you **advantage,** you may roll your dice one step higher.

 When a situation imposes **disadvantage**, you must roll your dice one step lower.
+If this would reduce a die below d4, you simply cannot roll it.

 Advantages and disadvantages stack and cancel each other out one for one.

 ### Help

 When someone else makes a test and it makes sense for you to do so, you may **help**.
-Roll a steel, skill, or spell die.
-If you hit, add your hit to their test.
-If you miss and they fail their test, trouble is coming for you as well.
+Roll an applicable steel, skill, or spell die and add it to their test.
+If they fail their test, trouble is coming for you as well.

 ### Contests

 When you test against someone, you each collect dice as normal and roll a **contest**.
 Compare dice individually, highest to lowest.
 Higher numbers beat lower and count as hits.
 In a tie, bigger dice beat smaller.
 Uncontested dice hit.
 Whoever has the most hits wins the contest.
+In a tie, the situation remains unchanged.

 ### Extended Tests